 And at the end of the book, there’s some Day of the Dead facts to learn a bit more.
 It’s a great way to teach about the Day of the Dead for children.

 You’ve probably seen calaveras without even realizing it.
 They are the iconic Dia de Muertos skeletons.

-That’s because his versions show calaveras that are doing everyday things like playing music, walking in the park, riding bikes, etc. And they aren’t remotely scary.
+That’s because his versions show calaveras doing everyday things like playing music, walking in the park, riding bikes, etc. And they aren’t remotely scary.

-This book is cool because it showcases this often-overlooked Mexican artist with important moments in his life, while talking about his methods of creating these beloved images.
+This book is cool because it showcases this often-overlooked Mexican artist with important moments in his life while discussing his methods of creating these beloved images.